cyclus/cyclus.github.com/source/cep/cep3.rst

 |Cyclus|
 --------
-**Update Pyne:**  PyNE source code is included and shipped as part of |cyclus|.
-As PyNE evolves, we'll want to have our version evolve as well.
+**Update PyNE:**  PyNE source code is included and shipped as part of |cyclus|.
+As pyne evolves, we'll want to have our version evolve as well.
 Here are the steps to do so.
-These assume that in your HOME dir there are both the PyNE and |cyclus| repos.
+These assume that in your HOME dir there are both the pyne and |cyclus| repos.
 Remember to check in the changes afterwards.

 .. code-block:: bash